Golden age of American animation: Rembrandt Films and MGM Animation/Visual Arts

 By 1960, the high demand for more Tom and Jerry cartoons prompted MGM to search for another animation studio to produce the series, as Hanna and Barbera were now busy producing their own cartoons for television and Columbia Pictures.
-Through the help of MGM president Joe Vogel, the studio eventually signed a deal with the Czechoslovakian-based animation studio Rembrandt Films to produce 13 more Tom and Jerry shorts.
-Gene Deitch, an American animator who considered himself a "UPA man" and whose opinion was infavorable to slapstick-based cartoons, directed the series, while William L. Snyder served as the producer.
+Through the help of MGM president Joe Vogel, the studio eventually signed a deal with the Czechoslovakia-based animation studio Rembrandt Films to produce 13 more Tom and Jerry shorts.
+Gene Deitch, an American animator who considered himself a "UPA man" and who generally disliked slapstick-based cartoons, directed the series, while William L. Snyder served as the producer.
 Unlike the in-house cartoons, Deitch had to work with a much smaller budget of $10,000 and overall limited resources.
 This resulted in his films having an odd surrealist nature, which Deitch did not intend.
 His Tom and Jerry shorts were noted for their jerky, occasionally praiseworthy animation, simplistic yet stylish backgrounds, and heavy use of reverberation in the soundtrack.
 Another aspect to this era was the addition of a new human owner for Tom who appeared in three of the 13 shorts; he is noted for being much more short-tempered and violent then any of Tom's previous owners.

-Despite Deitch's shorts being commercially successful, fans and critics considered them to be the worst of Tom and Jerry's output up to that time.
-However some fans appreciated Deitch's shorts for their quirkiness.
+Despite Deitch's shorts being commercially successful, many fans and critics considered them to be the worst of Tom and Jerry′s output up to that time.
+However, some fans appreciated Deitch's shorts for their quirkiness.
 After Vogel was fired, MGM decided not to renew their contract with Rembrandt.
 The last Rembrandt Tom and Jerry cartoon, Carmen Get It, was released on December 21, 1962.